jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 * Custom sentences give more control over input than sentence triggers in an automation

 Documentation exists for [custom sentence syntax](https://developers.home-assistant.io/docs/voice/intent-recognition/template-sentence-syntax/), but there is very little for intents.
 They are referred to as [Intent scripts](https://www.home-assistant.io/integrations/intent_script/) but they are actually an odd mixture of script and template.

+Here are some practical examples of what you can do

-Modularity is to be encouraged - it doesn't all have to be crammed into the intent.
+They are quite modular - everything doesn't have to be crammed into the intent.
 Templates can be used to construct common phrases that can be repeated in different intents.
-Scripts can be used to carry out series of actions.
+Scripts can be used to carry out common actions, and these may be easier to maintain, particularly if you prefer to use the UI.

 Please make comments and suggestions in the [discussions page](https://github.com/jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/discussions)